GET TO THE ROOT.

 In a provocative new paper published last month, a group of Hong Kong-based researchers argue that the health of your gut microflora may very well determine your risk of developing serious acute disease as well as long-haul Covid.

-While unlikely to be the only three heavy lifters, everyday it becomes clearer that an imbalanced gut microbiota ("dysbiosis") appears to predispose us not only to autoimmune, brain and even skin disorders but to more severe Sars-Cov-2 infection and long Covid."
+While unlikely to be the only three heavy lifters, everyday it becomes clearer that an imbalanced gut microbiota ("dysbiosis") appears to predispose us not only to autoimmune, brain and even skin disorders but even to more severe Sars-Cov-2 infection and long Covid."

 IMPLICATIONS OF THE KYNURENINE PATHWAY AND QUINOLINIC ACID IN ALZHEIMER'S DISEASE